 For more information

-More details on what a CPF nomination covers, and the types of CPF nomination available, can be found here.
+More details such as on what a CPF nomination covers and how to make a nomination can be found here.

 For a quick read on 3 key things to know about CPF nomination, click here.